Table of Contents

 The People’s Dish That Rules Soup-reme

 Many French folks prefer this as their first meal after a night out, or at the end of a big wedding.
+Personally, I’ll take it for a cozy lunch or easy dinner any day of the week.
+Throw in a good glass of Côtes du Rhône (or even better, Champagne) and I’m one happy foodie.

 While there are kingly legends about this pungent and steamy sensation, food historians think it has humble origins.